 The earliest parts of Craigmillar Castle were built in the late fourteenth century by Sir Simon Preston.
 His family hailed from Preston Tower in East Lothian and he had acquired the Craigmillar estate from William de Capella in 1374.
-He constructed the four storey Tower House which was configured in the traditional style; storage vaults at ground floor, the Laird's Hall on the first and his accommodation of the floors above.
-It was an 'L' plan structure from the start with a fully integrated Stair tower providing access to the upper levels.
-The Tower's entrance was also part of this section with the arched access protected by two doors - one of which was probably an iron yett.
-In front of the door a rock cut ditch, covered with a removal wooden bridge, provided additional defence whist a small slit in the wall adjacent to the door enable visitors to be scrutinised prior to entrance.
+He constructed the four storey Tower House which was configured in a traditional manner with storage vaults on the ground floor, the Great Hall on the first and high status accommodation of the levels above.
+It was an 'L' plan structure a fully integrated Stair tower providing access to the upper levels.
+The Tower's entrance was also part of this section with the arched access protected by two doors one of which was probably an iron yett.
+In front of the entrance was a dry ditch, covered with a removable wooden bridge, whilst a small slit in the wall adjacent to the door enable visitors to be scrutinised prior to entrance.
 The design of the Tower House was similar in some respects to David's Tower at Edinburgh Castle, which had been constructed in the 1360s, and would have been well known to Sir Simon Preston who held the post of Sheriff of Edinburgh.
 It is likely it influenced the design of the Craigmillar Tower.